mdazfar2/HelpOps-Hub/README.md

 ## Features -

-- **One-Click Automation**: Just wanted to save your time and be fast! executable with a single click, saving you valuable time and effort.
+- **One-Click Automation**: Just wanted to save your time and be fast!
+Each script is crafted to be easily executable with a single click, saving you valuable time and effort.
 - **Cross-Platform Compatibility**: Scripts are tested and compatible with both Ubuntu and Amazon Linux distributions, ensuring flexibility in your deployment environments.
 - **Comprehensive Coverage**: From containerization with Docker to infrastructure provisioning with Terraform, and managing Kubernetes clusters, we've got you covered with scripts for various DevOps tasks.
 - **Easy to Use**: Whether you're a seasoned DevOps engineer or just getting started, scripts are designed to be intuitive and straightforward to use.